Pregnancy and Environmental Risks

-- Pesticides in food, gardens, pets.
-Wash all produce.
-Consider eating organic fruits and vegetables, although the price tag can be prohibitive for many.
+- Pesticides in food, gardens, pets: Wash all produce, and consider eating organic fruits and vegetables, although the price tag can be prohibitive for many.
 Avoid using pesticide sprays in your garden and tick/flea collars on your pets while pregnant.

-Limiting your exposure to endocrine disruptors—certain chemicals that can interfere with your hormones—may also be important.
+- Endocrine disruptors: Certain chemicals that can interfere with your hormones may also be important to avoid.
 Common hormone disruptors include:

 - Phthalates, which can be found in some perfumes and other cosmetics, and some cleaning products.